10 benefits of houseplants in the home5 June 2020

 5. Plants combat cigarette smoke

 Plants filter the toxins that are in cigarette smoke.
 Do you have a smoker at home?
-Then the Spathiphyllum, more popularly known as the peace lily, is a good choice.
+Then the Spathiphyllum, more popularly known as the Peace Lily plant, is a good choice.
+These plants are an effective and natural way to get rid of cigarette smoke odours and pollutants.

 6. Plants improve the acoustics in the house